TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

 .. method:: object.__set_name__(self, owner, name)

-   Called at the time the owning class *owner* is created.
+   Called at the time the owning kundi *owner* is created.
 The descriptor has been assigned to *name*.

    .. versionadded:: 3.6

-The attribute :attr:`__objclass__` is interpreted by the :mod:`inspect` module as specifying the class where this object was defined (setting this appropriately can assist in runtime introspection of dynamic class attributes).
+The attribute :attr:`__objclass__` is interpreted by the :mod:`inspect` module as specifying the kundi where this object was defined (setting this appropriately can assist in runtime introspection of dynamic kundi attributes).
 For callables, it may indicate that an instance of the given type (or a subclass) is expected or required as the first positional argument (for example, CPython sets this attribute for unbound methods that are implemented in C).